How to Plan the Perfect Honeymoon in Tahiti

 Tikehau, Rangiroa, Fakarava

-Moving north of the Society Islands into the Tuamotu Group, you’re now visiting coral atolls that were once high islands but have since sunk beneath the waves, only leaving a narrow stretch of the land made of coral sand in the shape of a pearl.
-This is the largest chain of coral atolls in the world.
-The prime reason for visiting these islands are for their rich marine life and the remote beaches that lie in the far edges of their lagoons, seldom visited by humans.
+Moving north of the Society Islands to the Tuamotu Atolls, you’re now visiting coral atolls that were once high islands but have since sunk beneath the waves, only leaving a narrow stretch of the land made of coral sand.
+The Tuamotus form the largest chain of coral atolls in the world.
+The prime reason for visiting these islands is their rich marine life, stunning beaches, and simplicity.
 You’ll need at least three nights at each stop and possibly more if you want to do a lot of scuba diving.

-• Tikehau: famous for its pink sand beaches, bird sanctuaries, scuba diving, and snorkeling.
+This small atoll is well-known in some circles.
+It’s famous for its pink sand beaches, bird sanctuaries, scuba diving, and snorkeling.
 Tikehau is still a low-key destination where peace and solitude can be found.
+Here’s a look at the top things to do in Tikehau, along with a five-day itinerary.

 The Marquesas Islands